 Next, we selected the Sum as the aggregate function value

 What if your table had more than one static column (a column that won’t change in the pivot process)?
 For this, we added one more column called Product Id to this table.

 Let me select the Order Quantity column as the values column, and Sum as the aggregate function

 Now you can see the Pivot table in Power BI.
 Remember, having more than one unchanged static column will not make any difference in creating a pivot table.

-Next, hit Close & Apply option under the Home tab to apply these changes.
+Next, hit the Close & Apply option under the Home tab to apply these changes.

-From the below screenshot, you can see the pivot columns
+From the screenshot below, you can see the pivot columns.